 Be sure to check our graduate program pages for more information about application requirements.

-After the ApplyTexas application is submitted, the Graduate School will review your application.
-Applicants will be sent an email confirming their application submission within 1-2 days after submission.
+The Graduate School wwill review your application first after you submit it.
+You will be sent an email confirming your submission within 1-2 days .
 This email will also contain the applicant’s login information (UT EID) for the MyStatus page.
-MyStatus answers questions like:
+MyStatus will answer questions like:

 - Is my application complete?